lesterlimjj/tp/docs/UserGuide.md

 <br>![searchPersonTagAfter](images/CS2103UG/searchPersonTagAfter.png)

 #### Deleting a person: `deletePerson`
-Deletes the specified person from matchEstate, along with their property preferences and ownerships of listing.
+Deletes the specified person from MatchEstate, along with their property preferences and ownerships of listing.

 Format: `deletePerson PERSON_INDEX`